UniversalDependencies/docs/_hy/feat/Animacy.md

 ### <a name="Anim">`Anim`</a>: animate

-In Armenian animate are all animals.
+Animals, fictional characters, names of professions etc. are all animate.
 Even nouns that are normally inanimate can be inflected as animate if they are personified.
 For instance, consider a children's story about cars where cars live and talk as people; then the cars may become and be inflected as animates.

 - _ձի_ “horse”, _եղնիկ_ “deer”, _աղավնի_ “pigeon”